 Staff members offer a wide range of extra-curricular activities throughout the year.
 Below are listed a selection of clubs, not all of these run all year.
-For a current list please click on the link – 2015-2016 Overview to see the full range of clubs that are available.
-There is also information about some of the clubs that the school offers below so please take a look.
+Please click on the file below to find out which clubs are running this term, there is also some additional information about each of the clubs that the school offers so please take a look.
 If you are interested in joining a club, then please contact the school office for a permission slip.

 Chess is a great way for children to develop concentration and strategic thinking while having fun at the same time.
 Join chess club and play exciting games and learn fantastic moves from each other!